 Without a doubt, natural and chemical-free products are different.
 They don’t smell the same or lather the same.
 Some don’t do the job as well, while others are better.
 We have become accustom to convenience and product behaviors that are not necessarily good for us.
 The bottom line is, we don’t really have a choice anymore.
 There are just too many victims of cancer and chronic illness to believe these chemicals are not hurting the body.

-Individually and in small doses ingredients are labeled as “safe” were manageable.
+Individually and in small doses ingredients are labeled as “safe” were suspected to be manageable.
 The problem is that some of the most common chemicals are used repeatedly in most of our household products, causing over exposure.
 Chemicals alone are dangerous, but when combined with other chemicals the dangers soar.
 Knowing just a few of the very common ingredients will help clean up your life significantly.

 Lead in Lipstick: Completely unnecessary for the production of your beauty products, lead is a component of most lipstick and many other facial products.
 There are health conscious products that are clean and safe for use on your skin.
 Beware of those mainstream products that are heavily advertised, sporting beautiful colors that are killing you.